Permafrost: Infrastructure

 Map of likely risk to infrastructure from permafrost thaw expected to occur by 2050.

 As of 2021, there are 1162 settlements located directly atop the Arctic permafrost, which host an estimated 5 million people.
 By 2050, permafrost layer below 42% of these settlements is expected to thaw, affecting all their inhabitants (currently 3.3 million people).
 Consequently, a wide range of infrastructure in permafrost areas is threatened by the thaw.
 By 2050, it's estimated that nearly 70% of global infrastructure located in the permafrost areas would be at high risk of permafrost thaw, including 30–50% of "critical" infrastructure.
 The associated costs could reach tens of billions of dollars by the second half of the century.
-Reducing greenhouse gas emissions in line with the Paris Agreement is projected to stabilize the risk after mid-century; otherwise, it'll continue to worsen.
+Reducing greenhouse gas emissions in line with the Paris Agreement is projected to stabilize the risk after mid-century; otherwise, it will continue to worsen.

 In Alaska alone, damages to infrastructure by the end of the century would amount to $4.6 billion (at 2015 dollar value) if RCP8.5, the high-emission climate change scenario, were realized.
 Over half stems from the damage to buildings ($2.8 billion), but there's also damage to roads ($700 million), railroads ($620 million), airports ($360 million) and pipelines ($170 million).
 Similar estimates were done for RCP4.5, a less intense scenario which leads to around 2.5 C-change by 2100, a level of warming similar to the current projections.
 In that case, total damages from permafrost thaw are reduced to $3 billion, while damages to roads and railroads are lessened by approximately two-thirds (from $700 and $620 million to $190 and $220 million) and damages to pipelines are reduced more than ten-fold, from $170 million to $16 million.
 Unlike the other costs stemming from climate change in Alaska, such as damages from increased precipitation and flooding, climate change adaptation is not a viable way to reduce damages from permafrost thaw, as it would cost more than the damage incurred under either scenario.